January 20, 20019

 - Edit transparency options of objects and layers in the object / layer options view.

 - Isolated mode: layer or object content is composited independently of background.

-- Knockout mode: blend layer and backdrop first.
+- Knockout mode: blend layer content with backdrop.

-- Option to interpret opacity is a shape.
+- Option to interpret opacity as a shape.

 - Use layer or object content as a mask for adjustment effects.